FarronF/limerick-council-meetings/meetings/2016/11/28-Full Meeting of Limerick City and County Council/Minutes - Budget Meeting of Limerick City and County Council - 11th November 2016.md

 facilitated by the members decision to vary the rate of LPT

-• To move to a proactive approach to maintenance of our social housing stock--- 7
+• To move to a proactive approach to maintenance of our social housing stock
+---
+7

 • Continue and where possible enhance our programme of supports to our